sundychenD/Arithmetic_Parser/readme.md

 # Arithmetic Parser
 ---
 A basic arithmetic parser written in Python.
-Parsing the string into into AST then evaluate.
+Parsing the string into Abstract Syntax Tree then evaluate.
 ---

 Operator Supported